rails-api/active_model_serializers/docs/howto/add_pagination_links.md

 # How to add pagination links

+### JSON-API adapter

 Pagination links will be included in your response automatically as long as the resource is paginated and if you are using a ```JSON-API``` adapter.
-The others adapters does not have this feature.

 If you want pagination links in your response, use [Kaminari](https://github.com/amatsuda/kaminari) or [WillPaginate](https://github.com/mislav/will_paginate).